charig/OutOfSSAPresentation/Sections/SSABackground.md

 the new names.
 Any time two CFG paths meet, the compiler needs a new name, even when no assignment is evident.

-If a variable has D definitions and U uses, then there can be D x U clef-use chains.
+If a variable has D definitions and U uses, then there can be D x U def-use chains.
 Encoded in SSA form, there can be at most E where E is the number of edges in the control flow graph.

+When a program is translated into SSA form, variables are renamed at definition points.
+For certain data-flow problems (e.g. constant propagation) this is exactly the set of program points where data-flow facts may change

 ---